Yegg12/knights-hud/README.md

-### KNIGHT'S HUD
+# KNIGHT'S HUD
-HUD for TF2 made mainly for demoknighting
+HUD for TF2 made mainly for demoknights